SakurajimaMaiii/MIAcode/README.md

 # MIAcode
 Some easy/useful code for medical image analysis.
-This repositority will be uplated continually
+This repositority will be uplated continually.

 ## Code Organization